tinymce/tinymce-docs/enterprise/server.md

 You’ll need to reference the configuration file created in Step 3 as a parameter passed to the JVM running the services.
 Once the server has been configured to use the file, restart the server.

-> **Note:** If the path to your application.conf file has spaces in it, you must ensure you prefix each white space with an escape character (\).
-Example: ` -Dconfig.file=/config/file/location/with/white\ space/application.conf`
+> **Note:** If the path to your ephox.conf file has spaces in it, you must ensure you prefix each white space with an escape character (\).
+Example: ` -Dconfig.file=/config/file/location/with/white\ space/ephox.conf`

-The following examples demonstrate how to reference application.conf for Tomcat or Jetty instances.
+The following examples demonstrate how to reference ephox.conf for Tomcat or Jetty instances.

 #### Tomcat Unix example:

-Make/edit a script at `/tomcat/install/directory/bin/setenv.sh`
+Make/edit a script at `/tomcat/install/directory/bin/setenv.sh` (This file might not exist for some versions of tomcat, create it in `bin` folder)

 Ensure the file contains a single line, like (this must be the absolute path as before):

-`CATALINA_OPTS=" -Dconfig.file=/config/file/location/application.conf"`
+`CATALINA_OPTS=" -Dconfig.file=/config/file/location/ephox.conf"`

 #### Tomcat (Windows) example:

-Make/edit a script at `DRIVE:\tomcat\install\directory\bin\setenv.bat`
+Make/edit a script at `DRIVE:\tomcat\install\directory\bin\setenv.bat` (This file might not exist for some versions of tomcat, create it in `bin` folder)

 The file should contain a single line:

-`set CATALINA_OPTS= -Dconfig.file=DRIVE:\config\file\location\application.conf`
+`set CATALINA_OPTS= -Dconfig.file=DRIVE:\config\file\location\ephox.conf`

 #### Jetty (simple configuration):

-You can specify your `application.conf` as a parameter to this command, along with other JVM parameters:
+You can specify your `ephox.conf` as a parameter to this command, along with other JVM parameters:

-`java -jar /jetty/install/directory/start.jar -Dconfig.file="/config/file/location/application.conf"`
+`java -jar /jetty/install/directory/start.jar -Dconfig.file="/config/file/location/ephox.conf"`

 #### Jetty (automatic configuration for services launching on system start-up):

 Edit `/etc/default/jetty` and add the line:

-`JETTY_OPTS=" -Dconfig.file=/config/file/location/application.conf"`
+`JETTY_OPTS=" -Dconfig.file=/config/file/location/ephox.conf"`

 Edit `/opt/jetty/start.ini` and add the line:

-`" -Dconfig.file=/config/file/location/application.conf"`
+`" -Dconfig.file=/config/file/location/ephox.conf"`

 The first new lines of the file should read: